-At any time, you can manually change the temperature in your home from the home screen of your device, the GLAS mobile device, or through Cortana.
+At any time, you can manually change the temperature in your home from the home screen of your device, the GLAS mobile app, or through Cortana.
 GLAS will then automatically switch back to the preset temperature preferences when your home next switches between Home, Away and Sleep.

 GLAS operates by cycling your heating and cooling system on and off to keep your home near the temperature preferences.
 GLAS requires a minimum of 2 degrees Fahrenheit, or 1 degree Celsius, between your heating and cooling temperatures, to prevent the thermostat from needlessly switching between heating and cooling modes.
 If you set a cooling or heating temperature too close to the opposite one, GLAS will automatically adjust the other temperature to be 2 degrees Fahrenheit away from the temperature you just adjusted.